South Perth, Western Australia

 South Perth is an inner suburb of Perth, the capital of the Australian state of Western Australia.
 Its local government area is the City of South Perth.

 South Perth is separated from the Perth central business district (CBD) by Perth Water, a section of the Swan River.
 It is connected to the CBD via the Narrows Bridge which carries the Kwinana Freeway and Mandurah railway line.
 Public ferries are also operated by Transperth between the Mends Street Jetty in South Perth and Elizabeth Quay Jetty in the CBD.

 South Perth is primarily residential, with commercial areas along major thoroughfares such as Canning Highway, Mill Point Road and Angelo Street.
 It has extensive river frontage, including the South Perth Esplanade and Sir James Mitchell Park, with high-density areas around Mill Point and Point Belches facing the Perth skyline.
 The suburb also includes the Perth Zoo and Royal Perth Golf Club.

 History

-History
+Indigenous occupation and European exploration

 The history of the area now known as South Perth before permanent European settlement was broadly similar to that in other parts of what became the Swan River Colony.
 The area was probably inhabited by peoples of the Noongar tribes, and they had little contact with other peoples.
 Early Dutch and French explorers reported their presence, but no recorded contact was made.
 No contact is known to have been made with travellers from any other country.
-The Dutch expedition commanded by Willem de Vlaming in 1697 was the first to discover the major river and note the presence of black swans on the river.
+The Dutch expedition commanded by Willem de Vlamingh in 1697 was the first to discover the major river and note the presence of black swans on the river.
 They named it the Swan River.